 It’s Frugal Friday!
 The time when we take a few moments to focus on tips and hints for frugal living.
-As we head into the new school year, it’s as good a time as any to take a look at how your budget is working for you.
+As we head into spring, it’s as good a time as any to take a look at how your budget is working for you.
 A budget isn’t a once-and-done kind of thing.
 It’s something you need to revisit an reevaluate every few months to make sure you know where your money’s going and be sure you’re making the most of things.

 A few questions to consider as you do a Budget Check-Up: